peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Our first "Conservative" approach validated the hypothesis that data persistence for our web application in the Internet Compute could be done.
 But what about scalability?

-In our first approach, we did not use a `Trie` as in the example but, a `HashMap` to handle our data.
-In that way, it would have made the system a bit more scalable, as data would have potentially been still delivered quicker even with a large amount of data.
+In our first approach, we did not use a `Trie` as in the example; instead we store the data in a `HashMap`.
+That way, it would have made the system a bit more scalable, as data would have potentially been still delivered more quickly, even with a large amount of data.
 However, at some point, we might have hit some limits anyway.

 In addition, a canister can only store 4GB of memory pages due to the limitations of WebAssembly implementations ([source](https://medium.com/dfinity/a-technical-overview-of-the-internet-computer-f57c62abc20f)).